Exploring Higgs-Photon Production at the LHC: Higher Dimensional Operators Parametrisation

 \section{Higher Dimensional Operators Parametrisation}

 We will follow the effective field theory approach to probe for any possible deviations from the SM interactions in the Higgs sector.
 The Higgs observed at the LHC is assumed to be a part of an $SU(2)_L$ doublet and that the $SU(2)_L \times U(1)_Y$ symmetry is linearly realized in the effective theory.
-We consider the following general set of dimension-6 gauge invariant operators which give rise to such anomalous $hV\gamma$ interactions and the $h\gamma ff$ contact interactions. \begin{itemize} \item Operators containing the Higgs doublet $\vp$ and its derivatives:
+Starting with the experimental inputs in terms of the measured values of $\alpha , M_Z$ and $G_F$, we consider the following general set of dimension-6 gauge invariant operators which give rise to such anomalous $hV\gamma$ interactions and the $h\gamma ff$ contact interactions. \begin{itemize} \item Operators containing the Higgs doublet $\vp$ and its derivatives:

+Here, $D_\mu$ has the usual meaning referring to the covariant derivative and contain $SU(2)_L$, $U(1)_Y$ gauge couplings and bosons.
+The operators $\mathcal{O}_{H\Box}$ and $\mathcal{O}_{HD}$ contribute to kinetic energy of the Higgs field, $h$.
+So, we require a finite wave function renormalisation in order to obtain the Higgs kinetic term to the canonical form.
+Thus, the Higgs doublet is expanded as